 A device of the upper-level NAT can still talk to a device belonging to the lower-level NAT if you use the latter IP address.
 The other way around is much harder, if possible at all.

 Back to the building analogy above: A double NAT is like folks in one building can't see or hear those in the other building because they are isolated.
 Also, mail-forwarding from one building to another can be an issue since the first mailroom doesn't have the map of the second building.

 What to do in a double NAT setup

-- Turn off Wi-Fi on the gateway (you can do this via its web interface) and use only the Wi-Fi of your router.
-Alternatively, you can keep the gateway’s Wi-Fi network as a guest network.
+- Turn off Wi-Fi on the first router/gateway (you can do this via its web interface) and use only the Wi-Fi of your top-level router.

 - Connect all wired devices to the top-level router (and not the gateway) for them to see one another locally.

 Alternatively, you can use both networks for security or isolation purposes.
 For example, you can keep the gateway's Wi-Fi network as a Guest network.
 In this case, ensure it has a different Wi-Fi name (SSID) from the one you use for yourself.

 If using a double NAT proves too much trouble -- as it can be for many homes -- you should opt for the traditional single NAT route.

 No matter your Internet situation, you can still customize your home network to your liking.
 It just takes a bit of work.